BoykoBorisov/AudioEventDetection/README.md

-# Audio tagging using deep neural networks
+# Deep Learnig for Audio Event Detection
 ## A third year project by Boyko Borisov

 ## This project contains three deliverables: